cirosantilli/linux-cheat/system-call/README.md

 `%ebx`, `%ecx`, `%edx`, `%esx`, `%edi` are the params

-#return value
+#Return value

-The return value of the system call is put into eax when the system call is finished.
+The return value of the system call is put into `eax` when the system call is finished.

-That is the only way for the sytem call to communiate directly with the calling process: errno is TODO.
+That is the only way for the system call to communicate directly with the calling process: `errno` is TODO.

-##errors
+##Errors

 System calls can fail for much more reasons than is the case with userspace function, since the kernel has to be careful and prevent processes from messing up the system.

-In case of failure the program does not crash and no messages are printed: it is up to the programmer to check that the syscall succeeded via its return value
+In case of failure the program does not crash and no messages are printed: it is up to the programmer to check that the syscall succeeded via its return value.

 By convention:

-- most sytem calls return 0 on sucess, -1 on failure.
+- most system calls return 0 on success, -1 on failure.

-    In those cases, the main goal is not getting the actual return of the sytem call, but doing some side effect with it.
+    In those cases, the main goal is not getting the actual return of the system call, but doing some side effect with it.

 - some system calls can return positive integers in case of success, and -1 means failure.

-    For example `write` returns the number of bytes writen if successful.
+    For example `write` returns the number of bytes written if successful.

     Since this can never be negative, `-1` is used for errors.

-- some system calls are always sucessful.
+- some system calls are always successful.

-    This is the case for `getpid`, since all processes must have a PID, and any process has the prigiledge to view its own PID.
+    This is the case for `getpid`, since all processes must have a PID, and any process has the privilege to view its own PID.

-- getpriority is a special case, since for historical reasons the nice or a process is represented between -20 and 19.
+- `getpriority` is a special case, since for historical reasons the nice or a process is represented between -20 and 19.

     The solution is that the system call is simply shifted from 0 to 39.